-We applied this new M-transform function to various airglow datasets obtained at three different latitudes.
-Table 2 shows the summary of each airglow imager used in this analysis.
-Syowa Station (69°S, 40°E) data represent airglow data in the polar region, while Shigaraki (35°N, 136°E) and Tomohon (1°N, 122°E) data represent the mid-latitude and equatorial regions, respectively.
+Syowa Station (69° S, 40° E) data represent airglow data in the polar region, while Shigaraki (35° N, 136° E) and Tomohon (1° N, 122° E) data represent the midlatitude and equatorial regions, respectively.
 We used the Na (589.6 nm) airglow emission obtained at the Syowa Station and OI (557.7 nm) airglow emission recorded in Shigaraki and Tomohon.

-We observed nine clear-sky nights at the Syowa Station from April-May 2013, ten clear-sky nights in Shigaraki from April-May 2011, and five clear-sky nights in Tomohon from April-May 2016.
-The Syowa data were the same dataset as that reported by $Matsuda\ et\ al.\ (2017)$.
-The image size for each observation site was $400\times400\ km$ and the sampling interval (dt) was 1 min (Syowa), 5.5 min (Shigaraki), and 2.5 min (Tomohon).
+We observed 9 clear-sky nights at the Syowa Station from April to May 2013, 10 clear-sky nights in Shigaraki from April to May 2011, and 5 clear-sky nights in Tomohon from April to May 2016.
+The Syowa data were the same dataset as that reported by Matsuda et al. (2017).
+The image size for each observation site was 400×400 km and the sampling intervals (dt) were 1 min (Syowa), 5.5 min (Shigaraki), and 2.5 min (Tomohon).
 The different sampling intervals limit the maximum phase velocity to be analyzed; that at Shigaraki was the smallest.
-To avoid an aliasing effect on the 2D phase velocity spectrum, we selected the period minimum (T_min) to be at least two times larger than the sampling interval $(2\times dt)$.
-In this study we set T_min to $3\times dt$.
+To avoid an aliasing effect on the 2-D phase velocity spectrum, we selected the period minimum (T_min) to be at least 2 times larger than the sampling interval ($2 \times dt$).
+In this study we set T_min to $3 \times dt$.
 Because the dt of Shigaraki data was 5.5 min, we set the T_min to 16.5 min for all datasets to obtain the same frequency range.
 This setting can be easily altered by changing the input keyword (T_min) when running the function.
 The defaults were used for the other wave parameters.

-Figure 3 shows the day-to-day variation of 2D phase velocity spectrum results for (a) Syowa Station, (b) Shigaraki, and (c) Tomohon.
+Figure 3 shows the day-to-day variation of 2-D phase velocity spectrum results for (a) Syowa Station, (b) Shigaraki, and (c) Tomohon.
 The top and left represent the north and east respectively.
 The day-to-day plot at Syowa Station shows a lack of eastward gravity wave (GW) propagation and a dominant westward propagation, which is probably due to the filtering effect by the eastward polar night jet, as described in Matsuda et al. (2014).
-However, the azimuth direction with large power spectral density was not always the same; a much narrower azimuth distribution was observed on May 13 and 14.
+However, the azimuth direction with large power spectral density was not always the same; a much narrower azimuth distribution was observed on 13 and 14 May.
 This suggests that the distribution of the GW sources was limited on these days and changed from day to day.
-On the contrary, the 2D phase velocity spectrum for Shigaraki shows a lack of westward propagation and dominant eastward and southward propagations.
-The strong spectrum based on Shigaraki data has a much larger day-to-day azimuth variation than that for Syowa, suggesting that the distribution of the wave source region varied more in Shigaraki, at least in this season's April and May.
+On the contrary, the 2-D phase velocity spectrum for Shigaraki shows a lack of westward propagation and dominant eastward and southward propagations.
+The strong spectrum based on Shigaraki data has a much larger dayto-day azimuth variation than that for Syowa, suggesting that the distribution of the wave source region varied more in Shigaraki, at least in this season's April and May.
 The day-to-day variation of the propagation direction was even stronger in Tomohon.
 At the same time, a significant day-to-day variation of the magnitude of the power spectrum was observed.
-The power was the weakest on April 13; it was much stronger on May 5 and is overscaled in the plot.
-The last panel in Fig. 3c was plotted with the maximum color level; it is ~30 times larger than the others.
-Such a significant day-to-day variation indicates the intermittency of the GWs.
+The power was the weakest on 13 April; it was much stronger on 5 May and is overscaled in the plot.
+The last panel in Fig. 3c was plotted with the maximum color level; it is \sim 30 times larger than the others.
+Such a signifiicant day-to-day variation indicates the intermittency of the GWs.